-In economics and finance, professional forecasters have a terrible track record.
 Prakash Loungani, an advisor in the Research Department of the International Monetary Fund, has studied the accuracy of economic forecasts, concluding that "the record of failure to predict recessions is virtually unblemished".
-There is a similar lack of foresight when it comes to forecasting inflation, unemployment, quarterly corporate earnings, and movements in the bond and currency markets.
+There is a similar lack of foresight when it comes to forecasting inflation and movements in the bond and currency markets.